tobihol/zotero-mas-metadata/README.md

 You need to generate an api key for the Microsoft Academic Search (MAS) API to use this plugin.

-This plugin is based in part on [Zotero Google Scholar Citations](https://github.com/MaxKuehn/zotero-scholar-citations.git) and [Zotero DOI Manager](https://github.com/bwiernik/zotero-shortdoi).
+MAS MetaData is based in part on [Zotero Google Scholar Citations](https://github.com/MaxKuehn/zotero-scholar-citations.git) and [Zotero DOI Manager](https://github.com/bwiernik/zotero-shortdoi).

 ## Installation